Camera Influence Fields

 AZStd::string("CinematicCam"),

-// Remove the boost when the cutscene ends
+// Remove the boost when the cutscene ends.

 GS_PhantomCam::CamManagerRequestBus::Broadcast(